ansible/awx/docs/docsite/rst/administration/instances.rst

 4. Click the download button next to the **Install Bundle** field to download the tarball that includes this new instance and the files relevant to install the node into the mesh.

 .. image:: ../common/images/instances_install_bundle.png
-	:alt: Installation of a bundle in AWX.
+	:alt: Instance details showing the Download button in the Install Bundle field of the Details tab.

 5. Extract the downloaded ``tar.gz`` file from the location you downloaded it.
 The install bundle contains yaml files, certificates, and keys that will be used in the installation process.